-FRAXA Research Foundation has funded a Fragile X clinical trial of an investigational new drug, led by Dr. Elizabeth Berry-Kravis at the Rush University Medical Center in Chicago.
-This trial is treating 30 males, 18-45 years of age who have Fragile X syndrome, with a new PDE4D allosteric inhibitor from Tetra Discovery Partners using a crossover design, so that everyone gets active drug for part of the time and placebo for part of the time.
+This trial treated 30 males, 18-45 years of age with a new PDE4D allosteric inhibitor from Tetra Discovery Partners using a crossover design, so that everyone got active drug for part of the time and placebo for part of the time.

 This study is a major advance in clinical research for a number of reasons.
 First, the enzyme phosphodiesterase 4 (PDE4), which breaks down the signaling molecule cyclic AMP, has been singled out as a promising treatment target for a long time.
 It was first proposed before FRAXA Research Foundation existed, when Dr. Berry-Kravis found low levels of cAMP in Fragile X patients.
 She notes, “this trial will bring my earliest work on Fragile X syndrome, showing abnormal cyclic AMP signaling in FXS, to fruition, with a treatment trial directed at correcting the mechanism I discovered in 1990 when in my Child Neurology fellowship.”